Eliza Jumel: Later life

-Eliza Jumel continued to travel throughout Europe and to the summer retreats of New York for twenty years.
+Jumel continued to travel throughout Europe and to the summer retreats of New York for twenty years.

-Anne Northup, a noted chef and wife of the kidnapped, enslaved black musician, Solomon Northup, lived and worked at Eliza's mansion for two years with her daughter Elizabeth and son Alonzo.
+Anne Northup, a noted chef and wife of the kidnapped, enslaved black musician Solomon Northup, lived and worked at Jumel's mansion for two years with her daughter Elizabeth and son Alonzo.
 Her husband was kidnapped in 1841.
-In her last significant travels, Eliza accompanied her two adopted grandchildren on a Grand Tour of Europe in 1856, during which time a large, life-size oil portrait of the three was executed by Alcide Ercole.
+In her last significant travels, Jumel accompanied her two adopted grandchildren on a Grand Tour of Europe in 1856, during which time a large, life-size oil portrait of the three was executed by Alcide Ercole.

-As symptoms of dementia took their toll on Eliza's memory and behavior, stories about her eccentricity spread through New York and Saratoga Springs.
+As symptoms of dementia took their toll on Jumel's memory and behavior, stories about her eccentricity spread through New York and Saratoga Springs.
 Apocryphal stories from the 1880s suggests that Eliza may have become a regular target of mockery in Saratoga Springs.
-Eliza remained at her Manhattan mansion for the last six years of her life, dying there at age 90 in 1865.
+Jumel remained at her Manhattan mansion for the last six years of her life, dying there at age 90 in 1865.
 She was buried in Manhattan at the Trinity Church Cemetery and Mausoleum.